Digital marketing: Content marketing

 56% of marketers believe personalization content – brand-centered blogs, articles, social updates, videos, landing pages – improves brand recall and engagement.

 Developments and strategies

 One of the major changes that occurred in traditional marketing was the "emergence of digital marketing", this led to the reinvention of marketing strategies in order to adapt to this major change in traditional marketing.

 As digital marketing is dependent on technology which is ever-evolving and fast-changing, the same features should be expected from digital marketing developments and strategies.
-This portion is an attempt to qualify or segregate the notable highlights existing and being used as of press time.
+This section attempts to list the notable current highlights in use (at the time of writing).